 A one-bedroom here will run you around $2,824.
 The ivy costs extra.

-Located south of D.C. on the Potomac River, Arlington was once home to none other than George Washington.
+Located south of D.C. on the Potomac River, Alexandria was once home to none other than George Washington.
 Too bad old George never got to sink his wooden teeth into a stacked steak burrito.

 Living this close to the capital will cost around $1,830 per month.
 The view of the Washington Monument on the riverfront horizon?
 Priceless.